matthewjz-lyonsk6/notes/README.md

 In essence:
 "Program today with a focus on clarity and simplicity.
 Optimize wisely, modularize, utilize version control, document well, test thoroughly, and always stay curious and open to learning in this ever-evolving field."

+# 2024-03-01
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Strive for clarity and simplicity in your work, as it not only enhances maintainability but also greatly reduces the likelihood of bugs.
+Invest time in writing self-explanatory and well-structured code, using comments judiciously, and adhering to consistent style conventions.
+Always keep in mind that you're not just communicating with machines, but also with fellow human beings who will inherit or interact with your code."

+(Note: The given text is 106 words)